redhat-performance/zathras/docs/command_line_reference.md

 Contains various burden settings.
 Takes precedence over the scenario file, but is overridden by the command line.
 Default is config zathras_specific_vals_def.

 ### --java_version
-Java version to install, java-8, java-11.
+Java version to install: java-8, java-11, java-17, or java-21.

 ### --kit_upload_directory
 Full path to directory uploading to.
 If not present, Zathras will locate the filesystem with the most space on it and use that location.